mama maria - Complete Guide to Visiting Great Wolf Lodge with Teens

 Midday

 • By early afternoon, take a break for lunch and some downtime.
-A quick, easy option like Buckets Incredible Craveables or Hungry as a Wolf works well here since you can grab food without slowing the day down too much.
+A quick, easy option like Buckets Burgers & Bites or Hungry As A Wolf works well here since you can grab food without slowing the day down too much.

 • After lunch, head back to the room or find a quieter spot to relax.
 Even teens usually need a break after a few hours in the water.